tempesta-tech/tls-perf/README.md

 ./tls-perf [options] <ip> <port>
   -h,--help         Print this help and exit -d,--debug        Run in debug mode
-  -l <N>            Limit parallel connections for each thread (default: 1) -n <N>            Total number of handshakes to establish -t <N>            Number of threads (default: 1).
+  -q,--quet         Show less statistics in the run time -l <N>            Limit parallel connections for each thread (default: 1) -n <N>            Total number of handshakes to establish -t <N>            Number of threads (default: 1).